ambroise-leclerc/CEF/README.md

 ## Development Container

 A development container is provided via `.devcontainer/` for a reproducible development environment.
 It ensures the correct versions of CMake and Ninja are installed, matching the CI configuration.

+## Troubleshooting

+### CEF Download Issues
+If you encounter a 404 error when downloading CEF binaries, it usually means:
+1. The specified CEF version doesn't have a build for your platform
+2. The CEF version string format has changed

+To resolve this:
+1. Check the [CEF Builds](https://cef-builds.spotifycdn.com/) page for available versions
+2. Update the `CEF_VERSION` in `CMakeLists.txt` to a version that supports your platform
+3. Ensure the version string format matches what's available on the CDN

+### Platform Detection Issues
+The build system automatically detects your platform.
+If detection fails:
+- Ensure you're running on a supported platform (Linux x64 or macOS x64)
+- Check the CMake output for platform detection messages

 ## Licensing